Jorge Berrio

-Jorge Berrio is a former Argentine association football defender who played five seasons in the North American Soccer League.
+Jorge Omar Berrio Romano is a former Argentine association football defender who played five seasons in the North American Soccer League.

+Career

+A product of River Plate, Berrio played in Argentina and Chile before emigrating to the United States.
+In Chile, he played for Magallanes, Everton, Santiago Wanderers, Audax Italiano and Universidad Católica.

 In 1979, Berrio signed with the Memphis Rogues of the North American Soccer League.
 In the fall of 1980, he moved to the Jacksonville Tea Men and played the 1980–1981 NASL indoor season followed by two outdoor NASL seasons.
 In 1983, the Tea Men moved to the second division American Soccer League, winning the title.
 He then played one NASL indoor season with the Tulsa Roughnecks in 1983–1984.
 In 1984, Berrio played one last season with the Tea Men, this time in the United Soccer League.

+Back in Argentina, Berrio ended his career with Atlanta.